srstanic/srstanic.github.io/_posts/2017-02-10-swift-dynamic-keyword.md

 `Point` is a class that doesn't inherit any other class nor there is a class that inherits from it.
 Compiler knows that there is only one implementation of the `draw()` method.
 Whenever `draw()` is called on a `Point` instance, compiler always references the same memory location where the code of that method is stored.

-Now, let's say that we have a generic `Shape` class and two classes that represent specific implementations of it - `Line` and `Circle`:
+Now, let's say that we have a generic `Shape` class and two classes that represent specific implementations of it, `Line` and `Circle`:

 ```swift
 class Shape {